Should Obesity be Classified as a Disease?

 This discussion intensified in June 2013 when the American Medical Association (AMA) chose to classify it as a disease.
 The AMA’s Council on Science and Public Health, which had conducted a yearlong study of the issue at the request of the AMA board, reached the conclusion that obesity is not a disease.
 The AMA elected to give obesity disease classification despite the Council’s report.
 The decision has been a major source of controversy, even within the AMA.

-The Council’s conclusion was based primarily on the unreliability of the body mass indicator (BMI), which is commonly used to determine if a person is obese.
+The Council’s conclusion was based primarily on the unreliability of the body mass index (BMI), which is commonly used to determine if a person is obese.
 The BMI’s flaw is that it fails to recognize the difference between fat and lean muscle mass, measuring only the height-to-weight ratio.

 Opposition to calling obesity a disease